Where are Nikon scopes made?

 As the company expanded its selection of gunsights, it could provide optics for nearly every demand and price point!

-In addition to delivering gunsights marketed toward the general hunting community, the company also developed its gunsights to incorporate scope models created to target:
+In addition to delivering gunsights marketed toward hunters, the company also developed its gunsights to incorporate scope models created to target:

 - Applications for law enforcement and the military